FedeTe/Final-Project-Sensor-Fusion-and-Object-Tracking/README.md

                [0, q2, 0, 0, q3, 0],
                [0, 0, q2, 0, 0, q3]])
 ```
-The resulting EFK has RMSE is 0.32, which is lower than the request.
+The resulting EFK mean RMSE is 0.32, which is lower than the request.

 ![step1](Pic/step1.png "step1")
 <br>